jazzband/djangorestframework-simplejwt/README.rst

 JWTTokenUserAuthentication backend
   The ``JWTTokenUserAuthentication`` backend's ``authenticate`` method does not perform a database lookup to obtain a user instance.
-Instead, it returns a ``TokenUser`` instance which acts as a stateless user object backed only by a validated token instead of a record in a database.
+Instead, it returns a ``rest_framework_simplejwt.models.TokenUser`` instance which acts as a stateless user object backed only by a validated token instead of a record in a database.
 This can facilitate developing single sign-on functionality between separately hosted Django apps which all share the same token secret key.
 To use this feature, add the ``rest_framework_simplejwt.authentication.JWTTokenUserAuthentication`` backend (instead of the default ``JWTAuthentication`` backend) to the Django REST Framework's ``DEFAULT_AUTHENTICATION_CLASSES`` config setting::